 She also highlighted three principles from her experiences in Fintech startups.
 The first is to be “radically generous” in placing due consideration for the needs and care of those that the Church engages and ministers to.
 The second is seeking to reach the unreached and demonstrate God’s love in doing so.
 The third principle is the undertaking has to be carried out for the long term as it is a testimony of the Church as well.

 At the final segment of the event, all four speakers fielded questions in a lively Q&A session hosted by Mr Charis Lim, Chairperson of Digital Wesley ministry.
-The queries were varied, raised by attendees from a wide range of professions and across different seasons in life—from students to retirees, homemakers to IT professionals and business owners, full-time church staff and “available and awaiting God’s direction.”
+The queries were varied, raised by attendees from a wide range of professions and across different seasons in life—from students to retirees, homemakers to IT professionals and business owners, full-time church staff and those “available and awaiting God’s direction.”

 In wrapping up the evening’s event, Edric said that “no one is gifted to do everything” but everyone should get involved as a start.
 Simon added that “everybody can do something and God has called us to be onboard,” while Abigail encouraged all to embrace digital and “start with the community that Digital Wesley is trying to build.”

 Gracefully acceding to an impromptu request for a 60-second sermon, Rev Chris reminded all that God loves us and “our identity is found in Christ,” not contingent on likes or success.
 “We also have a God who is creative.
 Ask ourselves how we could also be creative.
 Use it for His glory and we’ll see great things come.”